 Nowadays, Google Photos is regarded as one of the easiest ways to back up digital snapshots and one of the safest places to keep your data.
-Because it not only keeps your data remotely to avoid data loss in hardware failure, system crash, natural disasters, and so on, but also offers a web app and a new Backup and Sync application for Windows PC and Mac.
+Because it not only keeps your data remotely to avoid data loss in hardware failure, system crashes, natural disasters, and so on, but also offers a web app and a new Drive for desktop application for Windows PC and Mac.
 With the apps, users can upload folders to Google Photos manually or back up photos to Google Photos automatically and safely.

 Why backup Google Photos to (external) hard drive?

 Actually, the main reason for backing up Google Photos to hard drive or external hard drive is to add a layer of protection to your data.
-What’s more, according to the latest news, Google Photos will end the unlimited storage on June 1st, 2021.
+What’s more, according to the latest news, Google Photos ends its unlimited storage on June 1st, 2021.
 So, freeing up Google Photos space may be another reason.

-As one of the traditional local storage solutions, (external) hard drives has large storage capacity and are widely used in our life.
-So, many users prefer to choose hard drives or external hard drive as the backup destination of Google Photos.
+As one of the traditional local storage solutions, (external) hard drives have a large storage capacity and are widely used in our life.
+So, many users prefer to choose hard drives or external hard drives as the backup destination of Google Photos.

-If you are planning to copy photos from Google Photos to hard drive or external hard drive and looking for the easiest way, please read on, you will learn how to backup Google Photos to (external) hard drive within simple steps.
+If you are planning to copy photos from Google Photos to hard drive or external hard drive and looking for the easiest way to back up Google Photos to hard drive, please read on, you will learn how to backup Google Photos to (external) hard drive within simple steps.

-Manual way to download photos from Google Photos to hard drive
+Manual way to transfer photos from Google Photos to hard drive

-You can also download single or multiple photo folders from Google Photos through the official website to hard drive or external hard drive.
+You can download single or multiple photo folders from Google Photos through the official website to hard drive or external hard drive.
+So, you can download Google Photos to hard drive.
 If you need to backup Google Photos to external hard drive, please connect it to the computer first and make sure it has enough capacity.

-Situation 1: Need to download a few data in Google Photos
+Situation 1.
+Need to download a few data from Google Photos

 Google Photos offers a web app to help users upload and download photos with ease.
 If you only need to back up a few files, you can use the web app because you need to select your files manually.